openai/mujoco-worldgen/README.md

 The `append()` function allows to specify a placement indicator (Usually “top” or “inside”).
 Placements are spaces we’re able to place objects.
-Placements world-aligned rectangular prisms, which objects can be oriented within.
+Placements are always world-aligned rectangular prisms, which objects can be oriented within.
 All objects within a placement align along the bottom (and are positioned with X,Y coordinates).
 If there are multiple placements for a given name (e.g. “inside\_0”, “inside\_1”, …) then we choose one at random.
 The default placement name is “top”.